ChatCFD: An LLM-Driven Agent for End-to-End CFD Automation with Structured Knowledge and Reasoning: Results and discussion

 For the NACA0012 Case 1, the data in Figure \ref{fig_model_fusion_analyses} show a clear progression in the 10-step operational success rate with increasing system sophistication.
 The baseline Configuration A achieved a 20\% success rate.
-This rate systematically improved to 40\% for Configuration B, 60\% for Configuration C, and reached 80\% for Configuration D, which benefited from enhanced retrieval capabilities.
 This trend highlights the positive impact of incrementally integrating retrieval modules and OpenFOAM-specific knowledge.
-However, despite its high operational success, Configuration D failed to achieve any accurate configuration success, being unable to precisely replicate the case setup from the source article.
-This crucial gap was addressed by Configuration E, which incorporates comprehensive article interpretation and parameter extraction as part of its advanced Stage 2 processing.
+However, despite its high operational success, Configuration D failed to achieve any accurate configuration success, unable to precisely replicate the case setup from the source article.
+This crucial gap was addressed by Configuration E, which incorporates comprehensive article interpretation and setup extraction as part of its advanced Stage 2 processing.
 With Configuration E, the accurate configuration success rate for the NACA0012 case improved significantly to 40\%, while maintaining the 80\% operational success rate.

-The comprehensive article interpretation module in Stage 2 is integral to achieving accurate CFD configurations, particularly for cases involving non-standard boundary conditions.
-For instance, the NACA0012 case, as depicted in Figure \ref{fig_two_cases_with_bcs}, employs several specialized OpenFOAM boundary conditions (freestream, freestreamVelocity, and freestreamPressure) that deviate from common practices.
-Analysis of the LLM's internal reasoning processes indicated that, without robust article interpretation capabilities and strict adherence to documented specifications, the model tends to default to more conventional boundary conditions.
-This can lead to erroneous configurations, such as using standard inlet-type conditions for inlet velocities and pressureOutlet-type conditions for outlet pressures, instead of the requisite specialized freestream conditions.

-This tendency for conventional settings also extends to numerical parameters, including inlet velocity values.
-To mitigate these issues, the comprehensive article interpretation module was developed in Stage 2, incorporating a three-step process for analyzing articles.
-This process emphasizes the precise extraction of case specifications and ensures adherence to OpenFOAM's inherent boundary condition types, as detailed in Section \ref{sec:method}.
-The introduction of this module yielded substantial improvements: while the 80\% success rate for the 10-step operational benchmark was maintained, the system's capability to accurately replicate documented case configurations increased dramatically from 0\% to 40\%.
-This significant enhancement underscores the efficacy of the refined interpretation strategy in correctly identifying and implementing specialized case requirements.
+Analysis of the \texttt{DeepSeek-R1} model’s internal reasoning revealed that, without robust article interpretation and strict compliance with documented specifications in Stage 2, the LLM often defaults to generic boundary conditions and simplified parameters, such as standard \texttt{inlet}-type conditions for inflow velocities or \texttt{pressureOutlet}-type conditions for outflow pressures, instead of the specialized \texttt{freestream} conditions required for the NACA0012 airfoil.
+These erroneous configurations underscore the critical role of comprehensive case setup extraction and validation in Stage 2, which Configuration E leverages to ensure fidelity to complex CFD requirements, enhancing ChatCFD’s performance in complicated scenarios.